Contact Dr. Jessica Krant

 What are the Treatment Options for Sagging Skin?

-/, Thermage, Ultherapy, Skin Tightening/What are the Treatment Options for Sagging Skin?
+/, Fillers & Injectables, Thermage, Ultherapy, Skin Tightening/What are the Treatment Options for Sagging Skin?

 What are the Treatment Options for Sagging Skin?

-Sagging skin, especially on the face and neck, can be one of the most dramatic signs of aging.
+Sagging skin, especially on the face and neck, can be one of the most frustrating signs of aging.
 Even though sagging skin is part of the normal aging process, it can be a cosmetic concern for both men and women.
-If you wish to tighten certain areas of loose skin, keep reading to learn exactly what causes sagging skin and what treatment options are available to give you the firm, youthful look that you desire.
+If you wish to tighten certain areas of loose skin, keep reading to learn exactly what causes sagging skin and what treatment options are available to achieve more firmness and less laxity.

 What causes sagging skin?

-Skin laxity is the medical term for the acquired loose, relaxed state of the skin that develops with age.
+Skin laxity (from the same root as “relax”) is the medical term for the acquired looser, softer, thinner skin that develops with age.
 Skin laxity is the result of both intrinsic and extrinsic factors that contribute to loss of collagen and elastin in the skin.
-Other than natural aging, examples of these factors include genetics, diet, stress, lifestyle, sun exposure, weight fluctuations, exposure to environmental toxins, and smoking.
-Once these factors break down the collagen and elastin fibers that give skin its firmness and elasticity, gravity pulls the loose skin downwards even further.
+Other than natural aging and genetics (intrinsic), examples of outside, or extrinsic, factors at play include diet, stress, lifestyle, sun exposure, weight fluctuations, exposure to environmental toxins, and smoking.
+Once these factors break down the collagen and elastin fibers that give skin its firmness and elasticity, gravity has a more visible impact on appearance.

 Non-invasive treatments for sagging skin